Renkinios/MECA0032_redesing_J79/README.md

 - [AI](#ai)

 ## Raport
-The rapport of the project can be find in the link overleaf : [Rapport](https://www.overleaf.com/read/spcfkmtztqps#5cf5d4)
+The rapport of the project can be find in the link overleaf : [Rapport](https://www.overleaf.com/read/spcfkmtztqps#5cf5d4) Note : 15/20
 ## Introduction